1914 World Series

 A program from the 1914 World Series, featuring Braves manager George Stallings.

 The 1914 World Series was the championship series of Major League Baseball's 1914 season.
-The 11th edition of the World Series, it was played between the American League champion and defending World Series champion Philadelphia Athletics and the National League champion Boston Braves.
+The 11th edition of the World Series, it was played between the American League (AL) champion and defending World Series champion Philadelphia Athletics and the National League (NL) champion Boston Braves.

 The "Miracle Braves" were in last place on July 4, then won the National League pennant by 10 1/2 games.
 The Braves' relatively unknown starting trio of pitchers, with a combined career record of 285–245, outperformed the Athletics' vaunted rotation (929–654) in all four games.
 Hank Gowdy hit .545 (6 of 11) with five extra-base hits and also drew five walks for Boston in the series and made the difference in Games 1 and 3.

 Adding to their supposed disadvantages, the Braves arguably lacked a notable home-field advantage.
 They had abandoned their 43-year-old home field South End Grounds in August 1914, choosing to rent from the Boston Red Sox at Fenway Park while awaiting construction of Braves Field (1915).
 Thus their home games in this Series were also at Fenway.